The Top 31 Video Marketing Statistics for 2020

 If all this has convinced you that it’s time to get started, here are a few statistics demonstrating the benefits video content marketing can offer your company.

-1. 85% of marketers credit video as an effective way to get attention online.
+1. 85% of marketers credit video as an effective way to get attention online. (source)

 85% of marketers credit video as an effective way to get attention online.

-According to the Miles website, one minute of video is worth 1.8 million written words.
+It has been said that one minute of video is worth 1.8 million written words.
 That’s a lot of oomph!
 In fact, the same website advises that video marketers NOT load videos down with a ton of text.
 Any text you use in your video should be short and pithy so your audience can read your social media posts instantly.

 An “explainer video” is a good example of this kind of attention getter.
 It does what it says – it explains your product or service, generally in 90 seconds or less.
 If you do them well, they are a terrific way to attract prospective customers and show them what your business does.